 Open trellis fencing is a marvelous idea for separating the patio from the rest of the garden.
 We especially love how they look like doors to a secret garden, with ivy running amuck, weaving themselves across the lattices and beckoning you to peek through and find out what awaits on the other side.

 These woven panels from Quercus UK Ltd. is actually an idea we should be using more with our tropical weather.
 While being battered with both sun and rain, the wood would expand and then shrink, which would lead to most fences splitting in the long run, but since these thinner panels have been woven like a basket and treated, they should last a few generations before giving up to wear and tear.

 Show off your impeccable garden with these simple wooden fence.
 Looking country chic is a wonderful option for more provincial homes with a colorful backyard.

 White picket fences are trending in cities in the south, and its not surprising to see communities in Laguna and Tagaytay incorporating white picket fences to add to their curb appeal.
 Even when it comes to modern gate design Philippines homeowners are sticking with the charm this traditional option.

 Plants can be fidgety things, and it can be an uphill battle just keeping them alive.
 This wooden fence has been covered with artificial greenery which is good value for money as well as less of an upkeep while keeping the backyard looking fresh and modern.

 Extra tall fencing will naturally cost a little more, but if you opt for cheaper wood that needs treating at home, you can save big time while also adding an interesting element to your garden.
-Add a vertical herb garden or mural to the extra wall to make things more interesting.
+Add a vertical herb garden or mural to the extra wall at the side of the house to make things more interesting.

 Marine ply can be bought from any home depot store and can be cut to fit even the most unusual spaces.
 It's not horrendously priced either, so take measurements.